-The information in the booklet is valid for the relevant year only and a copy should be kept for reference.
+The information in the booklet should be kept for reference.
 VET Student Loan - Information Book 2017 (PDF 709 Kb)

 The census date is the most important date for you to know about in terms of your loan.
 The census date is the last day you can:

 - complete the eCAF to access a VET Student Loan, or

 - withdraw your enrolment without incurring the cost or debt for that unit of study.

 Every part of a course (unit/subject) has its own census date, so that you incur debts as you progress through your course, not for the whole course at the beginning.
 You will be enrolled in multiple census dates over the period of your course with a minimum of 3 census dates per full course enrolment.
 View Census Dates.

 Unit or Course Withdrawal/Refund

 For students that do not want to continue their studies in a Diploma or Advanced Diploma course the following rules apply.

 - If you withdraw from the unit on or before the census date you will not incur a debt for that part of your course.
 If you have already made an upfront payment of your tuition fees you will receive a refund for these fees.

 - If you fail a part of a course (unit or subject), or withdraw from a unit after the census date, you will still have to pay the tuition fee for that unit.
 If you used a VET Student loan, you will incur a HELP debt.
 If you made an upfront payment, you are not eligible for a refund of that payment.